tudat-team/tudat-resources/README.md

 	- debias_2018: Retrieved from https://www.sciencedirect.com/science/article/pii/S0019103519305329
 - `station_locations`
 	- station_locations: Files containing Earth-fixed positions and velocities of ground stations (glo.pos, glo.vel, ns_codes.dat: radio telescopes)

+NOTE, when installing the tudat-resources conda package (https://anaconda.org/tudat-team/tudat-resources, a required dependency of tudat), a number of additional files that are not under version control (since their size is >100 MB) are downloaded.
+The complete set of files that is downloaded is contained in the ``resources.tar.gz`` of the corresponding pacakge version here: https://github.com/tudat-team/tudat-resources/releases